utox39/crashtest/README.md

 ## Description

-Crashtest is command-line tool to create a Multipass instance and transfer a project to test to the newly created instance.
+Crashtest is command-line tool to create a [Multipass](https://multipass.run/) instance and transfer a project to test to the newly created instance.

 ## Requirements

-- Python
+- Python 3
 - [Multipass](https://multipass.run/)

 ## Installation